mui/material-ui/docs/src/pages/css-in-js/api/api-pt.md

 Some implementation details that might be interesting to being aware of:

-- It adds a `classes` property so you can override the injected class names from the outside.
+- Adiciona uma propriedade `classes`, assim você pode substituir, a partir do exterior, os nomes de classe previamente injectados.
-- It adds an `innerRef` property so you can get a reference to the wrapped component.
-The usage of `innerRef` is identical to `ref`.
+- Ele adiciona uma propriedade `innerRef` para que você possa obter uma referência ao componente encapsulado.
+O uso de ` innerRef ` é idêntico a ` ref `.
 - It forwards *non React static* properties so this HOC is more "transparent".
-For instance, it can be used to defined a `getInitialProps()` static method (next.js).
+Por exemplo, pode ser usado para definir um método estático (next.js) ` getInitialProps () `.

-#### Arguments
+#### Argumentos

 1. `styles` (*Function | Object*): A function generating the styles or a styles object.
 It will be linked to the component.
 Use the function signature if you need to have access to the theme.
 It's provided as the first argument.
 2. `options` (*Object* [optional]):